UMN-BarleyOatSilphium/PopVar/README.md

 variance, and superior progeny mean in bi-parental or multi-parental populations.
 Thre package also contains functionality for performing cross-validation to determine the suitability of different statistical models.
-More details are available in @Mohammadi2015.
+More details are available in Mohammadi, Tiede, and Smith (2015).
 A dataset `think_barley` is included for reference and examples.

 ## Installation